eventide-project/docs/user-guide/handlers.md

 The raw form of a message is an instance of `MessageStore::MessageData`.

-See the [Message and MessageData](./message-and-message-data.md#message-data) topic for more on messages and message data.
+See the [Message and MessageData](./message-and-message-data.md#message-data) user guide for more on messages and message data.

 The object that is sent to a handler from a consumer is an instance of `MessageData`.
 The handler converts the `MessageData` into its corresponding message instance.